natnqweb/Simpletimer/README.md

 # Simpletimer
+a timer based on micros that will make your coding a lot easier

+timer()
-a timer based on millis that will make your coding a lot easier there is only one function timer() as simple as that you can perform action every amount of time you feed to function for example
+as simple as that you can perform action every amount of time you feed to function for example